Title

 Republic Act No. 11239 abolishes the Road Board and transfers its responsibilities and funds to the Department of Public Works and Highways, while establishing a Congressional Oversight Committee to monitor the use of the special funds for road construction and maintenance.

-The main purpose of Republic Act No. 11239 is to abolish the Road Board and provide for the disposition of the Motor Vehicle User's Charge collections, amending Republic Act No. 8794 regarding the use of such collections for road infrastructure projects.
+To abolish the Road Board and provide for the disposition of the Motor Vehicle User’s Charge collections for road-related infrastructure, while amending RA 8794.

-All monies collected under the Motor Vehicle User's Charge Act shall be remitted to the National Treasury under a special account in the General Fund, earmarked solely for the construction, upgrading, repair, and rehabilitation of roads, bridges, and road drainage included in the annual General Appropriations Act.
+RA 11239 amended Section 7 of RA 8794, requiring all monies collected to be remitted to the National Treasury under a special account in the General Fund earmarked solely for the construction, upgrading, repair, and rehabilitation of roads, bridges, and road drainage.

-The Department of Public Works and Highways (DPWH) is subrogated to all rights and assumes all obligations and liabilities of the Road Board, including all records, property, assets, equipment, funds, and unexpended appropriations.
+DPWH is subrogated to all rights and assumes all obligations and liabilities of the Road Board, and all records, property, assets, equipment, funds (including unexpended appropriations/allocations) are transferred to DPWH.

-The Committee is created to monitor the implementation of RA 8794, as amended, and oversee the use of the special funds established under the Act.
+It created a Congressional Oversight Committee to monitor implementation of RA 8794 as amended and the use of the special funds established therein.

 Analyze Cases Smarter, Faster